Isotopic tiling theory for hyperbolic surfaces: Summary and Implications for Applications

 \section{Summary and Implications for Applications}

 We have developed a classification of all isotopically distinct equivariant tilings of a hyperbolic surface $S$ of finite genus, possibly nonorientable, with boundary, and punctured.
+To analyse the situation for a given hyperbolic surface $S$ we take the following steps.
 First, we find the smallest (in terms of area) possible symmetry group of $S$, which corresponds to a symmetry group $G_0$ of the hyperbolic fundamental polygon belonging to $S$.
 This smallest symmetry group $G_0$ exists as a consequence of generalizations of the classical Hurwitz theorem~\cite{oikawa}.
 There are finitely many possible symmetry groups $G$ for tilings such that $G_0\subset G\subset \pi_1(S)$ because orbifold groups are finitely generated.
-Given such a $G$, we choose a set of geometrical generators of cardinality $\rank(G).$ From these generators, we obtain a set of fundamental tilings with symmetry group $G$ as a decoration of the associated orbifold $\mathcal{O}.$ The decoration is specified up to isotopy by a combinatorial description from the Delaney-Dress symbol of the tiling.
-The mapping class group $\Mod(\mathcal{O})$ of $\mathcal{O}$ naturally acts on the set of sets of generators of cardinality $\rank(G).$ Thus, starting from the classical Delaney-Dress symbol for the fundamental tiling with the starting set of generators, one obtains all other isotopically distinct fundamental equivariant tilings with symmetry group $G$ by repeated applications of $\Mod(\mathcal{O})$.
+Given such a $G$, we choose a set of geometric generators.
+From these generators, we obtain a set of fundamental tilings with symmetry group $G$ as a decoration of the associated orbifold $\mathcal{O}.$ The decoration is specified up to isotopy by a combinatorial description from the Delaney-Dress symbol of the tiling.
+The mapping class group $\Mod(\mathcal{O})$ of $\mathcal{O}$ naturally acts on the set of sets of geometric generators.
+Thus, starting from the classical Delaney-Dress symbol for the fundamental tiling with the starting set of generators, one obtains all other isotopically distinct fundamental equivariant tilings with symmetry group $G$ by repeated applications of $\Mod(\mathcal{O})$.
 For each of the resulting fundamental tilings, we independently apply the GLUE and SPLIT operations exactly in the same way as in the classical setting to eventually produce all equivariant tilings with symmetry group $G$.
-One caveat here is that in some examples, for example when a fundamental tile for a group generated entirely by rotations of the same order is obtained by doubling a fundamental tile for the index $2$ supergroup that is generated by reflections, it is possible to find two different sets of generators that are nonconjugate but act on the boundary of the same fundamental domain.
-In such situations, it is possible that the tiling associated to a decoration of the orbifold is unchanged by an element of the MCG.
-In case of a fundamental tiling, one only needs to retain one of the two versions of the tiling to produce all tilings associated to the symmetry group.
-Such a situation can only occur if the decoration corresponding to the fundamental tiling fails to detect the changes the generators undergo and the new set of generators is a permutation of the old set.
-Thus, by identifying exactly how they are permuted, one can eliminate this ambiguity by getting rid of the MCG element that realizes this permutation.